DenDen047/Zero-Shot-Depth-Completion/README.md

 ```

 3. Model checkpoint

-For [Marigold](https://marigoldmonodepth.github.io/), you can easily use the Hugging Face Hub, as it is already integrated into this repository.
+    For [Marigold](https://marigoldmonodepth.github.io/), you can easily use the Hugging Face Hub, as it is
+    already integrated into this repository.

     For DepthFM, you need to download the weights by following the instructions on the [DepthFM Github](https://github.com/CompVis/depth-fm)

+    ```bash
+    wget https://ommer-lab.com/files/depthfm/depthfm-v1.ckpt -P /data/models/
+    ```

 ## Run
 We provide two depth diffusion models, [Marigold](https://marigoldmonodepth.github.io/) and [DepthFM](https://depthfm.github.io/), for zero-shot depth completion.
 Each model comes with its own dedicated script.